flideros/fsharp-Symbolic-Math-2/README.md

 # Symbolic Math 2

 This is the second version of my personal coding lab for coding in f#.
-The previous lab depended heavily on packages, so in this version, I will try to keep the dependencies to a minimum in this iteration.
+The previous lab depended heavily on packages, so in this version, I will try to keep the dependencies to a minimum.

 The **Math Lab UI** project is a minimal C# implementation to launch the WPF app.